notnotmelon/maraxsis/README.md

 ---

-### Deep sea logistics

-So, Maraxsis has two surfaces.
-How does item and fluid transfer happen between these two zones?

-todo: write this section

----

 ### Pressure domes

 As you explore Maraxsis, you’ll quickly discover that many of your standard machines are ineffective underwater.
 You are able to research new designs that function underwater however many recipes are still impossible.
 In these situations, constructing high-pressure domes becomes essential.